djaiss/djaiss/README.md

 - 🚀 Creator of [Monica](https://github.com/monicahq/monica), the most popular open source personal CRM, with over 40 000+ users and installed on 20k+ servers.
 - 🚜 Working on [OfficeLife](https://github.com/djaiss/officelife), a tool that will help companies manage what's going on inside their walls.
-- 🔭 Software Engineer by passion, product manager to pay the bills.
+- 🔭 Software Engineer by passion.
 - 📫 How to reach me:
     - [@djaiss](https://twitter.com/djaiss)
     - [My blog](https://regisfreyd.com)